jin11109/raster-i-chisel/readme.md

 This project is based on [Raster I](https://github.com/raster-gpu/raster-i), licensed under MIT License.

-All modifications and Chisel-based implementations are done by GitHub user jin11109 (c) 2025.
+All modifications are done by GitHub user jin11109 (c) 2025.